 There are plenty of reasons why your business should exhibit.
 But it’s not as easy as clicking your fingers and having hundreds of leads fall on to your lap.

 Organising your exhibition takes time.
 At least 9-12 months before you exhibit you should be setting objectives, finding the right show, and deciding your budget.
-Before you know it it’s time to book a floor space and find an exhibition stand designer to make your booth dreams a reality.
+Then it’s time to book a floor space and find an exhibition stand designer to make your booth dreams a reality.

 If you’re new to exhibitions you might not know the difference between a display and an exhibition stand.